Marcio Lassiter: City College of San Francisco

-Selected Co-Most Valuable Player of the Coast to Conference North in 2006–07 for Coach Justin Labagh and the CCSF Rams, who were ranked No. 4 in the state going into the playoffs and finished 28–6.
-Earned second-team Northern California all-state honors.
-He ranked among the Top 100 JC players in California.
-Averaged 14 points as a sophomore.
-Averaged 12 points as a freshman.
-Marcio led team in scoring both years.
-But team lost in the 2007 Regional playoffs to West Hills, 80–79.
+Lassiter was named Co-Most Valuable Player of the Coast to Conference North in 2006–07 for the CCSF Rams, who were ranked No. 4 in the state going into the playoffs and finished 28–6.
+He earned second-team Northern California all-state honors, and was ranked among the Top 100 JC players in California.
+As a freshman, he averaged 12 points per game and as a sophomore, he averaged 14 points.
+In 2007, his team lost in the 2007 Regional playoffs to West Hills, 80–79.
 Lassiter's junior college coach Justin Labagh at City College of San Francisco said, "Marcio brings consistency to the team – he is always ready to play, he has a basketball sense that realizes that shooting is just one part of the game, he is a complete player."

 California State University Fullerton

-Marcio provided an offensive spark off the bench as well as a strong defensive presence on the wing during the 2007–08 season, playing in 32 of the team's 33 games.
-Selected Most Improved Player by his teammates.
-Transferee from San Francisco City College averaged 3.3 points and 1.0 rebounds and showed the ability to score in bunches.
-He got a season-high 17 points in a season-high 25 minutes vs. UCR, making 5-of-9 shots, 3-of-6 from the arc.
+For the 2007-2008 season, Lassiter transferred from San Francisco City College to play at Cal State-Fullerton.
+Lassiter played in 32 of the team's 33 games, and was selected Most Improved Player by his teammates.
+He scored a season-high 17 points in a season-high 25 minutes vs. UC Riverside, making 5-of-9 shots, including 3-of-6 from 3-point territory.
 He did not miss a free throw all season, making 18 of 18.
-On the Labor Day Weekend tour to British Columbia he was the Titans' No. 2 scorer at 12.7 points per game and grabbed 4.0 rebounds to go with 1.5 assists.
-During his first year at CSUF, the team won the NCAA Big West Conference title and was on their way to the NCAA Men's Basketball Championship Tournament known as the "Big Dance," just the second time with the first being 30 years prior.
-They ended up, however losing in the first round to the much taller and bigger no. 3 seeded team of the Wisconsin Badgers.
-Marcio's second and last year at Cal State Fullerton was also a great one.
-He was just 1 of 2 returning seniors.
-Lassiter received the Lyle Parks, Jr., Hustle Award from the Titan Athletics Club and his teammates voted him the Andrew Awad Toughness Award for inspiration, named in honor of the late former Titan player.
+On the Labor Day Weekend tour to British Columbia, he was the Titans' No. 2 scorer at 12.7 points per game and grabbed 4.0 rebounds to go with 1.5 assists.
+During his first year at CSUF, the team won the NCAA Big West Conference title and qualified for the NCAA Men's Basketball Championship Tournament for just the second time in the school's history.
+However they ended up losing in the first round to the much taller and bigger no. 3 seeded team of the Wisconsin Badgers.
+In his Senior year, Lassiter received the Lyle Parks, Jr., Hustle Award from the Titan Athletics Club, and his teammates voted him the Andrew Awad Toughness Award, named in honor of the late former Titan player.
 He was described by Titans coach Bob Burton as "a tremendous defender (and) a really outstanding shooter."